The Best Way to Sign Email, if You Want a Fast Response

 The way you say goodbye could affect whether you get a response.

-“Among closings seen at least 1,000 times in our study, “thanks in advance” ended up correlating with the highest response rate, which makes sense, as the email’s recipient is being thanked specifically for a response which has yet to be written,” data scientist Brendan Greenly said in a statement.
-“There’s a bit of posturing involved with this closing, but it turns out it works pretty well.”
+It's no surprise then that the best, most frequently replied-to ending includes a preemptive note of gratitude: "Among closings seen at least 1,000 times in our study, 'thanks in advance' ended up correlating with the highest response rate, which makes sense, as the email’s recipient is being thanked specifically for a response which has yet to be written," data scientist Brendan Greenly said in a statement.
+"There’s a bit of posturing involved with this closing, but it turns out it works pretty well."

 The study was conducted by the company behind Boomerang, an email plugin compatible with Gmail, Outlook, and Android, that schedules emails, snoozes messages, and creates read receipts, among other features.
 (Not to be confused with the Instagram feature of the same name.)
 The company uses data like this to inform their feature “Respondable,” which analyzes email in real-time and alerts you to changes that might help you get a quicker reply.